commoncode/ama-bot/README.md

 Click on the "OAuth & Permissions" tab in your Slack's app setting page, and under "Redirect URLs", add `https://{ngrok-url}/oauth`, then click save.

+In the same tab, under the "Scopes" header, select the following permissions, and click save:

+- chat:write:bot
+- im:history
+- bot
+- commands

 Click on the "Interactive Components" tab, under "Request URL", add `https://{ngrok-url}/slack/receive`, then click save.